Thanksgiving Books for First Grade

-fall, math, reading
+fall, reading

 Hi, I’m Jaymie!
 Thanks for stopping by my blog.
 I taught for 17 years including 12 years in First Grade, 4 years as a Reading Interventionist, and 1 year in Pre-K.